Chang-Yu-Chang/freq_vs_baye/README.md

 - Compared `lme4::lmer` and `brm`
 - Perform variance component analysis.
 Use `VarCorr` for `lmer` object and compute per-sample group variance over total variance for `brm`
+- Compute bayesian R2, using var_fit / (var_fit + var_res), where var_fit is the variance among the expectations of the new data; var_res is the empirical residual variance

 ### Generalized linear model